128technology/yinsolidated/docs/Format.md

 ## Extensions

+`extension` statements can be represented in the **YINsolidated** model in two different ways.

+### Simple Extensions
-`extension` statements are the only statements not transformed by the rules defined for YIN.
-According to the YIN definition, any usage of an `extension` is added as a child element of its parent statement, and the argument to the `extension` statement can be set as either an attribute on that element or the text of a child element.
-In the **YINsolidated** model, any `extension` statement is simply added as an element, and its argument is set as the text of that element.
+This is the default format, which provides a simplified representation over the traditional YIN format.
+Each `extension` statement is simply added as a child element of its parent statement, and its argument is set as the text of that element.

 E.g. this YANG snippet: